ssssssssk/Talking_Show/_posts/2019-07-31-Paul_Zweir.md

 explicit: "yes"
 category: episodes
 ---
-Dr. Zwieg comes to us all the way from Georgia to tell us about jury duty.
+Dr. Zwier comes to us all the way from Georgia to tell us about jury duty.